 If you receive an excess charge notice - known as an ECN or parking fine - you will have to pay a penalty of £50 or £70.
 This is reduced to £25 or £35 if it is paid within 14 days of the date it was issued.

-- payment by cheques or postal orders: these should made payable to South Oxfordshire District Council and sent to: Car parks team (see address in Contact section of this page).
+- cheque or postal order: these should made payable to the South Oxfordshire District Council and sent to: Car Parks Team (see details in the contacts section of this page).

 How to dispute the ECN

 All disputes must be in writing, we are unable to help you over the telephone.

 South Oxfordshire operates a two-stage process to consider disputes against ECNs.
 The council operates the car parks in exercise of their powers under Section 32, 33(4) and 35 of the Road Traffic Regulations Act 1984 and Part IV of Schedule 9 to the Act.

 - non display of a valid ticket or permit